jonasbkarlsson/ev_smart_charging/README.md

 ## Features
 - Automatic EV charging control based on electrity prices.
 - Native support of the [Nordpool](https://github.com/custom-components/nordpool), [Energi Data Service](https://github.com/MTrab/energidataservice) and [Entso-e](https://github.com/JaccoR/hass-entso-e) integrations.
 - Support of a [generic price format](https://github.com/jonasbkarlsson/ev_smart_charging/wiki/Price-sensor).
-A templete sensor can be used to get price information from many price intergrations.
+A templete sensor can be used to get price information from many price integrations.
 - Configuraton of the latest time of the day when the charging should be completed, and the earliest time the charging can start.
 - Selection of preference between one continuous charging session or several (possibly more price optimized) non-continuous charging sessions.
 - Optional setting of minimum SOC level that should be reached indepently of the electrity price.